Criteria to emigrate to New Zealand – For skilled workers, partners, parents, students, investors and entrepreneurs

 However, having the right skills isn’t the only requirement when applying for a work visa.
 Depending on whether you apply for the skilled migrant visa or the accredited employer work visa you’ll also have to meet these basic criteria to emigrate to New Zealand:

 To apply for the skilled migrant visa, you must:

 - score enough points to submit an Expression of Interest

 - have a job offer for skilled employment or be in a skilled job in New Zealand

-To be eligible for the essential skills work visa, you must meet these requirements:
+To be eligible for the accredited employer work visa, you must meet these requirements:

 If you have a spouse or partner who is a New Zealander, you can apply for a partner visa.
 This visa not only enables you to live in New Zealand but also allows you to work.